-There are three Mara Bush Houses- Acacia House, Topi House and Mara House.
+There are two Mara Bush Houses- Acacia House and Mara House.
 Each house can sleep up to 6 guests in three bedrooms.
 There’s one room tucked up on the mezzanine at Acacia house that is not ensuite, but otherwise each bedroom has its own bathroom.
-Topi House sits close to the Mara Reserve on the border of the Olare Motorogi Conservancy, and Acacia and Mara Houses sit next door to each other in the Mara North Conservancy and share a small swimming pool so are ideal for larger groups traveling together.
+Acacia and Mara Houses sit next door to each other in the Mara North Conservancy and share a small swimming pool so are ideal for larger groups traveling together.

 The style of the houses are similar- cosy and quite rustic, with white washed walls, gnarled beams made from tree trunks, the occasional flash of bright colour and a very natural feel overall.
 Each house comes with its own verandah, dining room, sitting room and kitchen, where a chef will cook meals according to your own schedule.
 If you have any special requests please just let us know in advance- the chefs can work absolute wonders, but the Masai Mara has a lot more lions than supermarkets so advance warning helps!

 What can I do at the Mara Bush Houses?